grate-driver/grate/Fragment-Shader-ISA.md

 |      2 |   VAR2   | Interpolate two fixed10 values |

 ## TEX instruction word encoding

+The TEX instructions take the texture coordinate from the VAR unit in the same cycles.

 |   Bits | Meaning           |
 |-------:|:------------------|